JoeGaggler/codex/projects/pingmint.md

-a networking app i plan on developing
+just a namespace for now